US citizen Anne Sacoolas handed suspended sentence for causing death of British teenager Harry Dunn | KRDO

 She admitted to driving on the wrong side of the road when she hit the 19-year-old motorcyclist outside a US military base in England, where her husband worked as a US diplomat.

-Harry Dunn’s mother Charlotte Charles told the court that the family was determined the death of her son “will not be in vain.”
+Harry Dunn’s mother Charlotte Charles, who has spent more than three years campaigning for justice for her son, told the court that the family was determined his death “will not be in vain.”

 “I made a promise to Harry in the hospital that we will get justice, and a mother never breaks her promise to her son,” she said.